aneilbaboo/replayer/README.md

 ### Cassettes Without Modifying Global State

-The above approach to VCR cassettes modifies global state in the server managed by sepia.
+The above approach to VCR cassettes modifies global state in the server managed by replayer.
 This prevents running multiple tests--with different test names--in parallel, because the nature of the global state is such that only one test name can be set at one time.
-If you're willing to pass along information from an incoming request down to a downstream request, sepia provides a stateless
+If you're willing to pass along information from an incoming request down to a downstream request, replayer provides a stateless
-alternative: the `x-sepia-test-name` header.
+alternative: the `x-replayer-test-name` header.

-The `x-sepia-test-name` header, when passed to a downstream request, will override the globally-configured test name.
+The `x-replayer-test-name` header, when passed to a downstream request, will override the globally-configured test name.
 The header itself is not passed to any downstream service, nor is the header name used in the calculation of the fixture name.

-The downside is that the server under test must pass along information from the test integration runner to each of its downstream requests, because otherwise, sepia has no means of determining the associated test name for a particular dowstream request.
+The downside is that the server under test must pass along information from the test integration runner to each of its downstream requests, because otherwise, replayer has no means of determining the associated test name for a particular dowstream request.

 ## Limitations

 ### Repeated Identical HTTP Requests

-If the same request returns different data during different invocations, sepia has no way of differentiating between the two invocations.
+If the same request returns different data during different invocations, replayer has no way of differentiating between the two invocations.
 This can happen when, for example, a resources is fetched using a `GET` request, it is modified using a `PUT` request, and it is fetched once more using a `GET`